-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-St. Martin Parish Clerk of Court did not make changes to the ethics policy during the fiscal period; therefore, this step was not applicable.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - No exceptions noted. - ii.
+Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - St. Martin Parish Clerk of Court did not make changes to the ethics policy during the fiscal period therefore, this step was not applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

-Debt Service
+11) Debt Service

-21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued.

-St. Martin Parish Clerk of Court did not issue debt during the fiscal period; therefore, this test was not applicable.

-22. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-St. Martin Parish Clerk of Court does not have debt; therefore, this test was not applicable.
+- A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - St. Martin Parish Clerk of Court did not issue debt during the fiscal period; therefore, this test was not applicable. - B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants). - St. Martin Parish Clerk of Court does not have debt; therefore, this test was not applicable.

-Fraud Notice
+12) Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.